popeadam/Kometa/docs/defaults/overlays/network.md

 ### White Style

-Below is a screenshot of the alternative White (`white`) style which can be set via the `style` template variable.
+Below is a screenshot of the alternative White (`white`) style which can be set via the `style` Template Variable.

 ![](images/Network_white.png)